com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 <img src="/img/network_select.png" alt="network_select" width="1100"/>

 It will be possible to move the nodes with the mouse to make the network move.
+Once moved, the node is frozen in its new location until the user clicks it again.
+This makes it easier to study a node even when there are many nodes on the page.

 <img src="/img/network_moving.png" alt="network_moving" width="200"/>